 I honestly can’t remember the last time we used our propane stove.
 It was either during a dinner party or while we were boon-docking.
-In either case it has been at least a couple of years since we used gas to cook in the RV.
+In either case, it has been at least a couple of years since we used gas to cook in the RV.
+Now we use an induction cooktop, which has so many advantages.

 - You save money when you use a campground’s electricity, rather than your propane.

-- Adding an extra cooktop means you can have big dinner parties. 🙂
+- Adding an extra induction cooktop means you can have big dinner parties. 🙂

 - In the heat of summer, you plug your induction cooktop into the RV on a table outside to keep your unit cool.